 There are four steps to becoming – and staying – a midwife.
 They are:

-A midwife is a very specialised area of nursing, so you need a good foundation of nursing skills and the specific skills of midwifery.
+The practice of midwifery is a highly specialised area of nursing that requires a strong foundation in nursing skills, as well as specific midwifery skills.
 As such, you need to complete two degrees.

-A Bachelor of Nursing is the ultimate foundation in nursing skills and knowledge.
-During your course you get lots of practical experience through work placements in hospitals and other healthcare organisations – at Charles Sturt you do more than 800 hours of hands-on experience during your degree.
-When you graduate you can become a registered nurse and work across Australia.
+A Bachelor of Nursing1 is the ultimate foundation in nursing skills and knowledge.
+During your course, you get lots of practical experience through work placements in hospitals and other healthcare organisations – at Charles Sturt, you do more than 800 hours of hands-on experience during your degree.
+Plus, our nursing and midwifery courses are fully accredited by the Australian Nursing and Midwifery Accreditation Council (ANMAC), so you’ll graduate with qualifications that are recognised across Australia.

 How long does it take to become a midwife?